mrpeey/AI_wk1_Edulearn_Assignment/README.md

 - **User Authentication**: Sign up and login system with local storage
 - **Progress Tracking**: Mark courses as completed and track learning progress
 - **Responsive Design**: Works seamlessly on desktop, tablet, and mobile devices
+- **🇱🇸 Lesotho Flag Theme**: Beautiful color scheme using the blue, white, and green colors of Lesotho's flag

 ### Pages
 1. **Home Page (index.html)**: Landing page with featured courses and authentication